Saulis/vaadin-idea-workspace/README.md

 > Unfortunately we can't use the builtin GWT features because our sources for the widgetset is divided between two modules: shared + client.

+> IDEA 13 seems to have occasional difficulties when importing modules without "content" (gwt,push modules)

 #### <a name="widgetset"></a>6.
 Getting the widgetset to compile
 - Import module vaadin/client-compiler
   - Add dependencies to client, shared, gwt, server (if they aren't automatically added)